 Lakeside Throw Afghan

-The Lakeside Throw Afghan Pattern to be stylish enough to leave out as a decor accent but cozy enough for when you need some time to rest and restore.
+The Lakeside Throw Afghan Pattern is stylish enough to leave out as a decor accent but cozy enough for when you need some time to rest and restore.
 It just begs you to curl up for a while and indulge in a good book or movie.
 The textured stitch pattern is so rich and complex but is really quite simple using only two basic crochet stitches.
 And best of all, it’s the perfect pattern for all crochet skill levels.

 Via Petals to Picots